Dorian25/etl-sushiscan-airflow/README.md

 `The MongoDB Atlas Data API lets you read and write data in Atlas with standard HTTPS requests.
 To use the Data API, all you need is an HTTPS client and a valid API key.`

+The final goal is to provide daily updated data to one of my projects [Get-mangas](https://github.com/Dorian25/get-mangas).

 ## Table of content
 - [Introduction](#introduction)